BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 While the actual payment levels could theoretically be the same in both systems, several practical differences arise:

-- In the UK CBAM, the tax rate is determined based on the UK ETS and CPS prices for the quarterly accounting periods.
-This results in better predictability.
+1. In the UK CBAM, the tax rate is determined based on the UK ETS and CPS prices for the quarterly accounting periods.

 In both systems, carbon prices already paid in the country of origin can be deducted.
 Only explicit carbon prices from ETS or carbon taxes are to be recognized.
 However, the rules for the exact calculation are still to follow in the UK CBAM but also in the EU CBAM.